 Making the Right Calls Can Put You on a Date With a Buck

 Valentine’s Day is still a few months out, but love is in the air, at least it is for whitetails in parts of the Cotton State.
 Rutting bucks and does are searching the woods and fields for romance.
-It is a special time of year for both deer and deer hunters during the deer rut.
+It is a special time of year for deer and deer hunters.

 There is more to calling deer than just throwing out a few bleats or grunts.
 Hunters need to understand how and when to call.
 Calling deer is different from calling turkeys.
 Deer will respond, but sometimes in different ways.
-Using various deer calling techniques during the deer rut can enhance your chances of filling a spot on your tag.
+Using various deer calls during the rut can enhance your chances of filling a spot on your tag.

 “Deer do not call the same every time,” mentions Jared Knight, wildlife biologist and deer hunter from Cullman, Ala.
 “Sometimes the call can be soft and at other times louder.”